ApryseSDK/fluent-code-samples/RESTful Engine/Client Code/v2 API/RESTful-Client-Python-Sample/README.md

 1. Navigate to the `/scripts/` directory
 1. Double click on the corisponding `.bat` file for the project you want to run.
 Everrything is setup to work out the box.

-We offer a handful of sample templates located in the `/files/` directory.
-The project is setup to run the "Manufacturing.docx" template (with XML datasource) by default.
-If you want to run another sample:
-1. Open the config.ini file
-1. Change the `template_file` and `data_file` values to the sample you want to run
-    - Make sure you make the appropriate code changes in the project you are running

 To see the object schemas used in this client, check out our [Swagger Documentation](https://app.swaggerhub.com/apis/Windward-Studios/fluent-rest_full_api/2.0)